-First, lets explore the bad money habits that causes this lifestyle.
+First, let’s explore the bad money habits that cause this lifestyle.

 The root cause of (nearly) all money problems is that people don’t save enough (or any) of their earnings.
-The stressful paycheck to paycheck lifestyle is a symptom of this problem.
+The stressful paycheck-to-paycheck lifestyle is a symptom of this problem.
+You’re probably thinking:

 “Uh duh!
 If I could save enough of my paycheck, I wouldn’t have to live paycheck to paycheck.”